astronomer/docs/astro/org-dash-exports.md

 :::tip

-Watch the Astro Academy [Reporting](https://academy.astronomer.io/learning-bytes-reporting) Learning Byte video to learn more about how observe your teams' Airflow Deployments.
+Watch the Astro Academy [Reporting](https://academy.astronomer.io/learning-bytes-reporting) Learning Byte video to learn more about how observe your teams' Apache Airflow® Deployments.

 :::